xdfscf/Mutimodal-music-classification/README.md

 The last step is to build a user interface that can show the recommendation information and probably the reason of the recommondation.(data visualization)
 The flask was chosen to construct the user interface.

+Now the first stage finally turn to the end, which means I will now run the crawler at any time and then focus on machine learning part, The good news are that some api make it possible to collect audio and lyrics The pytube was used to download youtube videos and turn it to mp3 format, as it only need to get the url of target video, i don't need to worry that the ip would be blocked by youtube
+The genius api supports lyric search and download, it saves me a lot of time.